 With Facebook declining in popularity among younger users, more and more businesses are turning to Instagram to reach younger demographics.

-If you plan to adopt a similar strategy, you’ll want to take a look at the following Instagram marketing tips and tricks for getting the most out of your presence on the site.
+If you plan to adopt a similar strategy, you’ll want to take a look at the following Instagram marketing tips for getting the most out of your presence on the site.

 Instagram Marketing Tips for Business